Conditions and responsibilities

 Driver and operator reporting

-If a public passenger vehicle driver is penalised or charged by police for using a mobile phone in contravention of NSW Road Rules while driving a public passenger vehicle:
+If a public passenger vehicle driver receives a penalty notice or is charged by police for using a mobile phone while providing a public passenger service:

-• The driver must advise the relevant accredited operator of the public passenger vehicle, who must advise TfNSW
+- the driver must notify the accredited bus operator of the public passenger vehicle

 Driver is the subject of an investigation